 - Related Articles

 Quality of Service (QoS) is a feature that allows a router to provide different levels of service to different types of traffic.
-Basically, it means some traffic will be treated “better” (for example, higher priority, more bandwidth, etc.) than others.
+Basically, it means some traffic will be given a "preferential treatment".
+For example, given higher priority or more bandwidth than other traffic.

-At a high level, you apply QoS by defining different traffic policies and applying them to the traffic going through the router.
+At a high level, you may implement QoS by defining different traffic policies and applying them to the traffic going through the router.
 Abstractly, a traffic policy can be defined as consisting of one or more rules.
 Each rule has the following form:

 |Type of traffic > How the router should treat it|